(See Blandin Foundation interactive map)

 La Qui Parle County: top ranked and getting better

 Lac qui Parle (LqP) County received an American Recovery and Reinvestment Act (ARRA) award in 2010 that brought Fiber to the Home (FTTH) to most of the county.
-It has provided opportunities and prepared them for the work.
-We spoke to them specifically about how broadband was a help or hindrance in dealing with COVID.
+They have been well served since then and are able to make improvements.

-In 2009, Blandin Foundation funded a feasibility study for LqP County and Farmers Telephone Cooperative.
-The feasibility study’s engineering, operational, and market development plans were later used to support the partners’ successful ARRA funding application.
-Resulting in a $9.6 million ARRA award in August 2010.
+- 2009, Blandin Foundation funded a feasibility study for LqP County and Farmers Telephone Cooperative.
+The feasibility study’s engineering, operational, and market development plans were later used to support the partners’ successful ARRA funding

 - 2017 – Farmers Mutual Telephone – City of Watson and SW Lac qui Parle County FTTP – GRANT $760,501

 - 2015 – MVTV Wireless Middle Mile – Grant award: $808,080